 I’m retired.
 Now what?

-I was in L.A. a few weeks ago speaking to a group and during the Q&A a lady raised her hand and said something like: “Retirement is harder than most people think.
+I was in L.A. a while back speaking to a group and during the Q&A a lady raised her hand and said something like: “Retirement is harder than most people think.
 Not necessarily the money part, but figuring out what to do.
 I thought I’d spend 20 years traveling, but got bored with it after 6 months.
 Any advice for someone like me who is trying to figure out what my typical day will look like?”

 Some version of that question comes up more often than you’d think when I’m speaking to a group or talking with clients.
 It turns out that daydreaming about what to do with your free time is pretty easy when you don’t have any free time.
 Once you’re retired, however, and all you have is free time, it can be a challenge to fill your days with interesting and meaningful activities.